 - The program provides a way to deepen roots in your community.
 While employers may offer the ESSDL as a stand-alone employee benefit, partnerships with nonprofit community organizations that provide employees with additional services (including referrals to community resources and financial education workshops) may enhance program uptake and implementation.

-Learn more and get started today by downloading the materials at the bottom of the page.
+Learn more and get started by downloading the materials below.

 "Participating in the ESSDL program has been a very positive experience for both our credit union and our members.
 With guidance from the research conducted through Filene’s incubator program, we have broadened our underwriting procedures in order to approve more and better loans to meet our members’ emergent needs.
 The ESSDL is a highly valued, low-cost employee benefit that has given us an opportunity to further strengthen an already strong partnership with our sponsoring health system.
 This has truly been a “win-win-win” endeavor."

 Mercy Health Partners Federal Credit Union

 Hear more about the value proposition from a financial institution's perspective here.